CrazyProger1/Translatable-Enums/README.md

 Translatable-Enums is an i18n tool which uses built-in Enums as a convenient way to store translation keys.

+## Key-Features

+- No dependencies except the Python standard library.
+Based on built-in enums & gettext
+- Powerful utility for extracting translation-keys
+- Easy-to-Use

 ## Installation

 You can use PIP: